irisnet-ai/irisnet-api-client/readme.txt

 = Licenses =

 To make use of the plugin you need to add a valid license key.
 From the Irisnet Dashboard click on Manage Licenses in the Licenses pane.
 From there go to the Add New License tab and enter the license key in the text box.
 Make sure to turn the Active switch on and save.
-> A license key can be obtained here: [irisnet.de/prices](https://irisnet.de/prices)
+> A license key can be obtained here: [irisnet.de/subscribe](https://irisnet.de/subscribe)

-> Or get a limited license for demonstrational or testing purposes: [free license key](https://irisnet.de/kasse?add-to-cart=26542)

 = Rules =